Put V72 Preamp Gain

 Into Your Arsenal

-Parts are in stock.
-Orders typically ship in 5-7 business days.
+All parts are in stock.
+Units typically ship in 5-7 days.

 THE SOUND OF THE ORIGINAL V72 MODULES